DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 ------------

-The Netmap compatibility library provides a minimal set of APIs to give the ability to programs written against the Netmap APIs to be run with minimal changes to their source code,  using the Intel® DPDK to perform the actual packet I/O.
+The Netmap compatibility library provides a minimal set of APIs to give the ability to programs written against the Netmap APIs to be run with minimal changes to their source code,  using the DPDK to perform the actual packet I/O.

-Since Netmap applications use regular system calls, like open(), ioctl() and mmap() to communicate with the Netmap kernel module performing the packet I/O, the compat_netmap library provides a set of similar APIs to use in place of those system calls, effectively turning a Netmap application into a Intel® DPDK one.
+Since Netmap applications use regular system calls, like open(), ioctl() and mmap() to communicate with the Netmap kernel module performing the packet I/O, the compat_netmap library provides a set of similar APIs to use in place of those system calls, effectively turning a Netmap application into a DPDK one.

 The provided library is currently minimal and doesn't support all the features that Netmap supports, but is enough to run simple applications, such as the bridge example detailed below.